DjanQuiltDB/djanquiltdb/docs/modules/installation.rst

 * Non-decorated:
   Will only live on the default node's public schema
 * PUBLIC:
   Table will exist on all nodes' public schema.
 Their data can differ, and all nodes are writable.
 * MIRRORED
   Table will exist on all nodes' public schema.
 Their data is marked as replicated, so the same across all nodes.
-Only the 'default' node is condsiderd writable, the others read-only.
+  Only the 'default' node is considered writable, the others read-only.
 * SHARDED
   Table will exist on all nodes' sharded schemas.
 All nodes are writable since their data is unique.

 MIRRORED is the interesting situation.
 In a replicated environment only one node is writable, the others will read from it and block any mutations of their own.